wasv/stm32f746-disco_framebuffer/README.md

 # stm32f746-disco_framebuffer

-Framebuffer example code for stm32f746-disco.
-Designed for GNU MCU Eclipse.
-Using CMSIS BSP.
+Framebuffer example for stm32f746-disco using CMSIS BSP.

+Prints to LCD for console with newline and carriage return support.